 Volkswagen AG (VWAGY) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the company had gained 19.35% over the past month, outpacing the Auto-Tires-Trucks sector's loss of 0.13% and the S&P 500's gain of 0.15% in that time.
+Heading into today, shares of the company had gained 19.36% over the past month, outpacing the Auto-Tires-Trucks sector's gain of 1.5% and the S&P 500's loss of 0.12% in that time.

 Wall Street will be looking for positivity from VWAGY as it approaches its next earnings report date.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $3.28 per share and revenue of $296.98 billion, which would represent changes of +65.66% and +17.71%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.29 per share and revenue of $298.8 billion.
+These totals would mark changes of +66.16% and +18.43%, respectively, from last year.

 Investors should also note any recent changes to analyst estimates for VWAGY.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.71% higher.
-VWAGY is currently sporting a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.3% higher.
+VWAGY is holding a Zacks Rank of #2 (Buy) right now.

-Investors should also note that VWAGY has a PEG ratio of 0.94 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Automotive - Foreign was holding an average PEG ratio of 0.82 at yesterday's closing price.
+It is also worth noting that VWAGY currently has a PEG ratio of 0.91.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Automotive - Foreign industry currently had an average PEG ratio of 0.82 as of yesterday's close.

 The Automotive - Foreign industry is part of the Auto-Tires-Trucks sector.
-This group has a Zacks Industry Rank of 98, putting it in the top 39% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 98, which puts it in the top 39% of all 250+ industries.

 To follow VWAGY in the coming trading sessions, be sure to utilize Zacks.com.